 Justification of Red List Category

-The global population size has not been quantified, but prior to being split from Z. petersi the species was described as uncommon to common (del Hoyo et al. 2004).
+The global population size has not been quantified given recent taxonomic splits.
+Prior to being split, the species has been described as uncommon to common (del Hoyo et al. 2004).

 Text account compilers